Lomeli12/WriteDown/README.md

 # WriteDown

-My attempt at a Markdown editor similar to MarkdownPad.
+My attempt at a Markdown editor similar to [MarkdownPad](http://markdownpad.com/).

 ## Why?

-Because I wanted an open sourced alternative to MarkdownPad that is feature complete (i.e. I don't have to install a third party program to use the HTML preview) and that I could use offline (stuff like SimpleMDE is nice and all, but I'd rather have a desktop app than a fancy web page).
+Because I wanted an open sourced alternative to [MarkdownPad](http://markdownpad.com/) that is feature complete (i.e. I don't have to install third-party software to use the HTML preview) and that I could use offline (stuff like [SimpleMDE](https://simplemde.com/) is nice and all, but I'd rather have a desktop app than a fancy web page).

 ## Special Thanks To...